-The Guide is not intended to prescribe an "authorized" approach to using the CEFR for assessment in language education.
-Its aim is to foster a reflective approach among teachers, offering ideas and materials to promote such an orientation and pedagogical practices.
+The guide is not intended to prescribe an "authorised" approach to using the CEFR for assessment in language education.
+Its aim is to foster a reflective approach among teachers, offering ideas and materials to promote such a vision and pedagogical practices.

-What is the KIT not intended to be?
+What is the kit not intended to be?

-The KIT is not intended to be a prescriptive tool for teacher development courses related to the CEFR.
-Instead, the KIT provides a flexible series of resources that every teacher developer can select, adapt and customize for specific goals and target groups, the overarching aim being to help practitioners reflect on the CEFR and its underlying philosophy.
-Because it is not prescriptive nor does the KIT aim to foster a single "officially authorized" interpretation of the CEFR, no answer keys are provided for the numerous questions posed in the various worksheets.
+The kit is not intended to be a prescriptive tool for teacher development courses related to the CEFR.
+Instead, the kit provides a flexible series of resources that every teacher educator can select, adapt and customise for specific goals and target groups, the overarching aim being to help practitioners reflect on the CEFR and its underlying philosophy.
+Because it is not prescriptive nor does the kit aim to foster a single "officially authorised" interpretation of the CEFR, no answer keys are provided for the various questions posed in the worksheets.
 Their goal is to encourage a reflective attitude among practitioners.

-The wealth of worksheets in the KIT do not aim to cover all possible aspects of the CEFR.
-Rather the range of worksheets provide different perspectives and ways to investigate key concepts and to explore their possible implications.
+The wealth of worksheets in the kit does not aim to cover all possible aspects of the CEFR.
+On the contrary, the worksheets included provide different perspectives and ways to investigate key concepts and to explore their possible implications.
 No single way of dealing with these concepts is envisaged.
-Suggestions, however, are provided through examples scenarios.
+Suggestions, however, are provided through sample scenarios.

-The KIT does not address teachers directly, but rather the KIT is designed for use by teacher developers and pedagogical experts.
-Nevertheless, teachers wishing to use the KIT as a self-development tool may find its formal organization straightforward to explore: Type A worksheets are more theoretically oriented.
-Type B worksheets are more practically oriented.
-Both contain links to the supporting Guide as well as indications of possible connections between other, different worksheets.
+The kit is designed for use by teacher educators and pedagogical experts in their work with (future) teachers rather than for the unguided individual work of trainees.
+Nevertheless, teachers wishing to use the kit as a self-development tool may find its formal organization straightforward to explore: type A worksheets are more theoretically oriented, type B worksheets are more practically oriented.
+Both contain links to the supporting guide as well as indications of possible connections between other, different worksheets.

+Part 1

-Part 1.
-A Guide
+A guide